Welcome to Nepal

 No more solo adventures

-The flight was pretty uneventful and I manage to sleep much of the way.
-I wake just at the time dinner was being served - though many were asleep and missed the meal altogether.
+The flight was pretty uneventful and I manage to sleep most of the way.
+I wake just in time for dinner - though many were still asleep and missed the meal altogether.
 This was a much better fare and I enjoy it immensely.

-Arriving at Heathrow, I begin to get excited about meeting the family again.
-I hurry out to baggage reclaim, pick up my holdall on my shoulder with rucksack on my back, say goodbye to each of the team and wander out into arrivals, where my darling wife and son were waiting for me.
-Much emotion is displayed with hugs all round... and shock at my gaunt look.
+Arriving at Heathrow, I get excited about meeting the family again.
+I hurry out to baggage reclaim, pick up my holdall on my shoulder with rucksack on my back, say goodbye to each of the team and wander out into arrivals.
+My wife and son were waiting for me and much emotion is displayed with hugs all round... and shock at my gaunt look.

 My 'once in a lifetime' adventure is finally over.